-Richard Bingham, 39 from East Sussex
+Richard Bingham, East Sussex

 I was 38 when I was diagnosed with bowel cancer in May 2016.
 When I was diagnosed, I found out the cancer had spread to my liver, meaning I was at stage 4.
 Later some “nodules” were spotted in my lungs in October 2016.

-When I first went to the doctors, initially it was diagnosed as possible IBD so I went away with some pills under instructions to return in two weeks if they didn’t help.
+When I first went to the doctor, it was initially diagnosed as possible IBD so I went away with some pills under instructions to return in two weeks if they didn’t help.
 The thought that it could be cancer did cross my mind but didn’t realistically think that aged 38 it was very likely.
 I believe it was discussed briefly with the GP who acknowledged that, while it was unlikely, it was a possibility.

 I returned two weeks later, in April 2016, and pushed for a colonoscopy.
-The GP organised it but the wait was going to be several weeks.
+The GP organised it, but the wait was going to be several weeks.
 I am lucky enough to have private health insurance, so I organised one privately which took place a couple of weeks after my last chat with the GP.
 It was immediately after the colonoscopy, which took place in late April 2016, that I got my diagnosis.

 My life is unrecognisable compared to how it was before cancer.
 I was active, healthy, busy, happy, getting on with life and making good progress.
 Exercising, socialising, making headway with my career were all essential parts of my existence which I was thoroughly enjoying.

-I am tired, I am weak and my bowel habits have changed significantly meaning I can rarely be too far from the loo.
+I am tired, I am weak, and my bowel habits have changed significantly meaning I can rarely be too far from the loo.
 My wife, who has her own digestive and mental health issues, has suffered enormously as well, while also being the most amazing, supportive, wonderful team mate in all this that anyone could hope for.
 But it has certainly taken its toll on her as well as my family.

 We are also very lucky to have an amazing group of friends and family locally who have done so much for us – from cooking and dog-walking to lending us homes to escape to and even doing the odd whip-round to raise money so we can treat ourselves occasionally.